 Movie and concert posters reflect a memorable moment in time that could be worth a lot of money.
 Again, the older the poster and better the quality the more likely you are to receive a lot of money for it.
 If the poster is autographed or one of 100 that were printed then you might also be looking at a big payday.
 Original movie posters can be sold for over $10,000 in some cases.

 Toys are another popular item to collect, you’ve probably heard about Barbie dolls worth thousands of dollars and the beanie baby craze was short-lived but still profitable for many.
 Toys can be difficult to collect though as usually they are worth more money in mint condition and in their box.
-Rare toys can also bring in a lot of money, there is even an entire TV show dedicated to finding these valuable toys.
+Rare toys can also bring in a lot of money, there is even an entire TV show dedicated to this unusual kind of investment.

 A good investment can extend beyond the norm of the stock market.
 Many of these valuables are often found at garage sales, thrift stores, a relative’s attic, or in your own home.
 If you think you have a collectable item, look it up and see what kind of money you could get for it.
 These rare gems could be enough to cover some of your debt or unforeseen expenses like medical bills or car repairs.
-Not everyone is lucky enough to find a valuable collectable; AmOne can help you get the financing you need!
+Not everyone is lucky enough to find a collectible worth a lot of money; AmOne can help you get the financing you need!
 Whether you’re looking for a debt consolidation loan, personal loan, or business loans, get matched with the right lender for your situation.
 Contact AmOne today to speak with our trained Money Coaches.